The most important factor affecting the performance of this microphone is the calibration of the two inductors.

 It is preferrable to monitor the pre-amp output via headphones...
-If there is a visual metering option also available ( audio level meter - spectrum analayser, etc) that can make the calibration even simpler - and more accurate.
+If there is a visual metering option also available ( audio level meter - spectrum analyser, etc) that can make the calibration even simpler - and more accurate.

 Start by setting both cores near the mid position.
 Using your non-ferrous trimmer, turn T1 core until the maximum audio level is achieved.
-Note that this may well be pretty low (until T2 is also calibrated) but it should be possible to detect the maximum signal.
+Note that this may well be quite low (until T2 is also calibrated) but it should be possible to detect the maximum signal.

 Repeat the process with T2.
 At the optimum core position, the audio output should increase dramatically, giving a clear indication of the final setting.

 Note that although there can be several 'peaks and troughs' in audio levels over the tuning range, the optimal setting can clearly be determined as the one with the highest audio output level.

 Return to T1 and check for maximum gain, and a final 'tweak' of the T2 setting is suggested as well.